West Virginia's 5th Senate district

 West Virginia's 5th Senate district is one of 17 districts in the West Virginia Senate.
-It is currently represented by Democrats Robert Plymale and Mike Woelfel.
+It is currently represented by Democrat Mike Woelfel and Republican Scott Fuller.
 All districts in the West Virginia Senate elect two members to staggered four-year terms.

 Geography

 District 5 is based in the city of Huntington, covering all of Cabell County and parts of northern Wayne County.
 It also includes the communities of Milton, Barboursville, Culloden, Lesage, Pea Ridge, Ceredo, and Kenova.

-The district is located entirely within West Virginia's 3rd congressional district, and overlaps with the 16th, 17th, 18th, and 19th districts of the West Virginia House of Delegates.
+The district is located entirely within West Virginia's 1st congressional district, and overlaps with the 22nd through 29th districts of the West Virginia House of Delegates.
 It borders the states of Ohio and Kentucky.